tk-notes/lucas-meier-blog/content/projects/2022/seed-split/index.md

 A simple tool to split seed phrases (like with Ethereum, Bitcoin, etc.) into multiple shares.
 Any threshold of these shares can then be used to recover the original seed phrase.

+A good occasion to implement arithmetic over binary fields from scratch as well.